-Infants were seated on their parents' lap in front of the screen and exposed to the contingent or non-contingent audiovisual stimulation for four minutes separated into four periods of 55.5 seconds each.
-In order to maintain the infant's attention, an attention-getter consisting of a bright expanding white disc accompanied by a jangling keys sound was displayed at the center of the screen for 4.5 seconds before the beginning of each period.
-Parents were instructed to hold their infant at the waist so that both her or his arms were free, and to maintain the infant seated as much as possible.
+Infants were seated on their parents' lap in front of the screen and exposed to the contingent or non-contingent audiovisual stimulation for 4 min.
+We opted for a 4-min experiment because, on the basis of a pilot study, we considered this duration as an optimal balance between a sufficient contingency exposure and a time period that was short enough not to exclude too many babies because of fussiness.
+In order to maintain the infant's attention, an attention-getter consisting of a bright expanding white disc accompanied by a jangling keys sound was displayed at the centre of the screen for 4.5 s before the beginning of each period.
+The experiment was thus divided into four periods of 55.5 s that we analysed separately in order to evaluate the evolution of the infant's behaviour over the course of the experiment.
+Parents were instructed to hold their infant at the waist so that both her or his arms were free and to maintain the infant seated as much as possible.
 Parents were also instructed not to interact with their infant and to look down away from the screen during the experiment.